Tenax Therapeutics – Consenus Indicates Potential 680.7% Upside

-Tenax Therapeutics with ticker code (TENX) have now 1 analysts in total covering the stock.
-The consensus rating is ‘None’.
-The range between the high target price and low target price is between 4.45 and 4.45 with the average target price sitting at 4.45.
-Given that the stocks previous close was at 0.57 this indicates there is a potential upside of 680.7%.
-The 50 day MA is 0.69 and the 200 moving average now moves to 1.1.
-The market cap for the company is $4m.
-Find out more information at: http://www.tenaxthera.com
+Tenax Therapeutics found using ticker (TENX) have now 1 analysts covering the stock with the consensus suggesting a rating of ‘None’.
+The range between the high target price and low target price is between 4.45 and 4.45 and has a mean target at 4.45.
+Now with the previous closing price of 0.57 this indicates there is a potential upside of 680.7%.
+The day 50 moving average is 0.61 while the 200 day moving average is 1.09.
+The market capitalisation for the company is $5m.
+Visit the company website at: http://www.tenaxthera.com

 Tenax Therapeutics, a specialty pharmaceutical company, focuses on identifying, developing, and commercializing products for cardiovascular and pulmonary diseases in the United States and Canada.
 The company focuses on the development and commercialization of pharmaceutical products containing levosimendan, 2.5 mg/ml concentrate for solution for infusion/5ml vial for use in the reduction of morbidity and mortality in cardiac surgery patients at risk for developing low cardiac output syndrome.
 It is also involved in initiating a Phase 2 clinical trial of levosimendan for the treatment of patients with pulmonary hypertension associated with heart failure with preserved ejection fraction.
 The company was formerly known as Oxygen Biotherapeutics and changed its name to Tenax Therapeutics in September 2014.
 Tenax Therapeutics was founded in 1967 and is headquartered in Morrisville, North Carolina.